ASSET-Lab/SolarPVDegradationClimateChange/README.md

 The size of the temperature files for CMIP6 after bias correction is approximately 33GB.
 This dataset includes hourly temperature data for 27 ERA5 sample years, 20 GCM models, and 7 warming targets, resulting in a total of 7 * 20 * 27 = 3,780 years of data.

 ### Derived 98 quantile temperature (T98) Data:
-Based on above dataset, we have calculated the typical T98 temperature.
+Based on the above dataset, we have calculated the typical T98 temperature.
 The global map data is provided at a resolution of 0.25° * 0.25°, with a file size of approximately 7MB. with total of 7 * 20 * 27 = 3,780 years of data.

 ### the 20 CMIP6 GCMs are listed below: